 This program is available only to Electrical Engineering or Computer Engineering majors at the Johns Hopkins University.
-Typically, successful candidates who apply have a GPA of 3.5 or higher.

-The latest deadline to apply is the end of your second to last semester.
+The latest deadline to apply is the end of your first senior semester.

 The application process is explained at https://engineering.jhu.edu/ece/undergraduate-studies/concurrent-bachelorsmasters/.